Really-Simple-Plugins/really-simple-ssl/readme.txt

 The really simple ssl plugin automatically detects your settings and configures your website.
 To keep it lightweight, the options are kept to a minimum.
 The entire site will move to SSL.

-= Two simple steps for setup: =
+= Three simple steps for setup: =
-* Get an SSL certificate from your hosting provider (can't do that for you, sorry).
+* Get an SSL certificate (can't do that for you, sorry).
-* Activate this plugin.
+* Activate this plugin
+* Enable SSL with one click

 But always backup before you go!
 If you do not have a sound backup policy, start having one!
 For a snapshot, install duplicator.